Nolan Arenado Player Props: Cardinals vs. Yankees

 Nolan Arenado At The Plate

+- Among the qualified hitters in MLB, he ranks 43rd in batting average, 93rd in on-base percentage, and 32nd in slugging.

+- In 70.1% of his 77 games this season, Arenado has picked up at least one hit.
+He's also had 23 multi-hit games.

-- He has homered in 19.5% of his games this year, and 4.9% of his plate appearances.
+- He has homered in 19.5% of his games this year, and 4.9% of his trips to the dish.

-- In 31 games this season (40.3%), Arenado has picked up an RBI, and in 14 of those games (18.2%) he had two or more.
-He has also driven home three or more of his team's runs in seven contests.
+- Arenado has driven home a run in 31 games this year (40.3%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on seven occasions..

-- In 37.7% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (6.5%).
+- He has scored in 29 of 77 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.